Freight Shipping from Mobile to Seattle

 How much does it cost to ship freight from Mobile to Seattle?

-Full truckload (FTL) rates from Mobile, AL to Seattle, WA currently range from $6,011-$7,409 for a standard dry van load over the 2,796-mile route.
+Full truckload (FTL) rates from Mobile, AL to Seattle, WA currently range $6,011-$7,409 (roughly $2.16-$2.65 per mile over 2,796 miles).
 LTL shipments typically cost $1,738-$2,777 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Mobile to Seattle?